Amazon SEO: How to optimize your listing for optimal Amazon ranking

 #3: Product Images

 If your ranking is good but your CTR is weak, you should take a closer look at your product images.
 While keywords cannot be included here, the images are extremely important for the listing and the CTR.
 Because the first imagein combination with the title is displayed in the search results and largely determines whether the buyer clicks on your listing or that of your competitor.
-Therefore, a low conversion rate does not necessarily have to be due to poor Amazon SEO.
+A low conversion rate does not necessarily have to be due to poor Amazon SEO.

 Therefore, you should definitely optimize the product images for Amazon.
 They should be of the highest quality possible and at least 1000 x 1000 pixels in size.
 However, 1600 pixels or more is better, as this allows the viewer to use the popular zoom function.
 80 to 90 percent of the photo should be occupied by the product.
 Many sellers have had good experiences with six to eight photos in Full HD or 1:1 format.

-In the following images, sellers have more flexibility.
+In the subsequent images, sellers have more flexibility.
 Since the first image should show the product as a whole, it makes sense to change the perspective in the other photos.
 Here, you can showcase the product and highlight important details.
-Explanatory texts and different color variants of the item are explicitly welcome.
+Explanatory texts and different color variants of the item are explicitly encouraged.
 A video is also possible – and it additionally increases the time spent on the product page, which in turn strengthens the ranking.

 #4: Product Description